Boxer VS Rottweiler

 Health and Lifespan

 The Boxer typically lives 10–12 years, while the Rottweiler has a lifespan of 9–10 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Aortic Stenosis for the Boxer and Hip Dysplasia for the Rottweiler.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost